Text TALK to 38255

-We have one location in North Aurora at 791 Chambers Road and one location in south Aurora at 11059 E. Bethany Drive.
-They are both open from 8 a.m. to 7 p.m.
-Monday through Thursday and 8 a.m. to 5 p.m. on Friday.
-It is recommended to arrive two hours prior to closing to allow providers with the time to assist you effectively.
+The hours of operation are from 8 a.m. to 7 p.m.
+Monday through Thursday, and 8 a.m. to 5 p.m. on Friday.
+It is recommended to arrive two hours prior to closing to allow providers with the time to help you effectively.

-In Colorado, minors 15 and older can consent to their own treatment without their parents being present.
-We do request that parents are present for children ages 15-18 if their treatment involves prescription medication.
+In Colorado, minors 12 and older can consent to their own treatment without their parents being present under most circumstances.
+We do request that parents most are for children ages 12 to 18 if their treatment involves prescription medication.